Employment Fraud Outed by Fraudbot™

 For example, Fraudbot picked up on a fictitious employer with an increasing velocity of applications across multiple lenders.
 This particular employer had a high concentration of applications with synthetic properties, enabling lenders to focus on all loan applications from that employer.
 Point Predictive’s fraud analysts noticed that the business had a very limited web presence and didn’t exist within the state they were supposedly registered in.
 The employer was also associated with another company that was operating out of a three-bedroom residential home in Houston.

 We discovered that the owner of this business had an extensive rap sheet that included fraud and other financial crimes.
-And while the company identified itself as a small trucking company, Point Predictive discovered over 100 unique “employees” applying for loans across the consortium.
+And while the company identified itself as a small trucking company, Point Predictive discovered over 100 unique “employees” applying for loans from the data contained within the proprietary data repository.

 Total Exposure Mitigated: 348 unique applications valued at over $7MM.